Computer Science Department

 from Grinnell College in 1985.

-My current research is in the field of developmental robotics which
+My current research is in the field of developmental robotics where

 Motivation, co-authored with Rachel Lee, Ryan Walker, and James